 After the primer dries, lightly sand away bumps and ridges using very fine grit sandpaper folded into quarters.

 - When the grit of one section of sandpaper becomes covered with dust, switch to an unused section and continue.

 - Wipe the wall clean with a damp towel or sponge and allow it to dry.

-To avoid noticeable color variations from separate gallons of paint, once you’ve used half a gallon of paint, refill that can with paint from a different can and mix together.
-If you’re doing a large job, you can mix several gallons into one 5-gallon bucket.
-That way, you’ll be guaranteed color uniformity.
+Tip: Keep your color uniform.
+Once you’ve used half a gallon of paint, refill that can with paint from a different can and mix together.
+If you’re doing a large job, mix several gallons into one 5-gallon bucket.

 - Remove your painter’s tape right before or right after the paint dries completely.
 If left on too long, small pieces of the tape can tear and leave residue when being removed.
 Dispose of the used painter’s tape.

 - Tightly seal the remaining paint in cans.